bitwarden/help/_articles/directory-connector/ldap-directory.md

 ## Requirements

 - Read through the following article: [Syncing users and groups with a directory]({% link _articles/directory-connector/directory-sync.md %})
-- Install bitwarden Directory Connector
+- Install Bitwarden Directory Connector
-- Using Directory Connector, log into your bitwarden account and select your enterprise organization
+- Using Directory Connector, log into your Bitwarden account and select your enterprise organization

 ## Connecting to the LDAP Server